Johnson-Mok/webgame/README.md

 ```
 poetry shell
 ```
+5. **Install Pre-commit Hooks**:
+   - We use `pre-commit` hooks to ensure code quality before commits are made.
+Install the pre-commit hooks after setting up the project:
+     ```bash
+     poetry run pre-commit install
+     ```
+   - This will run checks automatically before each commit, ensuring compliance with code style and standards.

 ## Build and Containerize the Web Game
 To containerize and deploy the web game, Docker is required.
 Ensure Docker Desktop is running before proceeding with the steps below.